swajahataziz/namd-aws-batch/README.md

 2. In the navigation pane, choose Security Groups and then choose Create Security Group.
 3. In the Create Security Group window, do the following:

-    For Security group name, enter a descriptive name for the security group, such as EFA-enabled security group.
+    For Security group name, enter a descriptive name for the security group, such as efa-enabled-sg.

     (Optional) For Description, enter a brief description of the security group.